-This table (continued on the next page) outlines the methodology and data sources for disclosed Scope 3 emissions categories.
-We completed a GHG emissions screening in 2021, where we evaluated the 15 Scope 3 categories outlined in the GHG Protocol's Corporate Value Chain (Scope 3) Accounting and Reporting Standard.
-In that screening, we found that emissions from categories 2, 3, 5, 6 and 7 represented less than 2% of our Scope 3 emissions.
-Categories 4, 8, 9, 10 11, 12, 14, and 15 are not applicable to our operations.
+This table (continued on the next page) outlin the methodology and data sources for disclos Scope 3 emissions categories.
+We completed GHG emissions screening in 2021, where we evaluated the 15 Scope 3 categories outlined the GHG Protocol's Corporate Value Chain (S 3) Accounting and Reporting Standard.
+In the screening, we found that emissions from categories 2, 3, 5, 6 and 7 represented less the 2% of our Scope 3 emissions.
+Categories 4, 8 10 11, 12, 14, and 15 are not applicable to our operations.

-Scope 3 Category Scope 3 Category Name Methodology/ Justification for Exclusion Activity data source Emission factor data source(s) 1 Purchased goods and services Our purchased goods and services can be categorized into four major groups: 1.
+urchased oods and ervices Our purchased goods and services can be categorized into four major groups: 1.
 Developments 2.
 Maintenance (primarily repairs to roofing and pavement) 3.
 Water 4.
 Corporate products and services Methodology: 1.
 Developments: We work with third-party consultants to calculate the embodied carbon emissions of some projects.
-Choice retains a library of emission intensity factors for available projects and applies the emission intensity factor of the most similar project to each completed project at year end.
-The following process stages are included in third-party life cycle assessment emission factors: Al-A3: Product Stage A4: Transport to construction site B4-B5: Replacement and Refurbishment C1-C4: End-of-Life 2.
+Choice retains a library of emission intensity factors for available project and applies the emission intensity factor of the most similar project to each completed project at year end.
+The following process stages are included in third-party life cycle assessment emission factors: A1-A3: Product Stage A4: Transport to construction site B4-B5: Replacement and Refurbishment C1-C4: End-of-Life 2.
 Maintenance: Material quantities are collected from contractors and multiplied by database-supplied product emission factors.
 3. Water: Primary data from Choice-paid water meters is multiplied by a product emission factor.
 4. Corporate Products and Services: Choice's procurement spend is multiplied by a spend-based emissions factor.
 Emissions from developments, maintenance, and corporate products and services are not captured at the asset class level.
 They are represented at "Portfolio" level within the emissions data tables.
-Developments: primary data (developed gross leasable area and asset class) from Choice Maintenance: primary procurement data (quantity and material type) from Choice Water: primary procurement data (water consumption) from Choice-paid utility bills Corporate Products and Services: primary procurement data (office expense and amortized IT expense) from Choice Developments: Third- party building life cycle assessment reports ("LCA"), as available.
-If not available, Choice will use LCA values for similar projects.
-Maintenance: Academic research Water: Academic research and Canada's Greenhouse Gas Inventory 1990-2020 Corporate Products and Services: United States Environmental Protection Agency Supply Chain GHG Emissions Factors for US Commodities and Industries
+Developments: prim (developed gross le area and asset class Choice Maintenance: prima procurement data (and material type) f Choice Water: primary prod data (water consum from Choice-paid u Corporate Products Services: primary procurement data (expense and amort expense) from Choi 4.
+Corporate products and services Methodology: Developments: We work with third-party consultants to calculate the embodied carbon emissions of some projects.
+Choice retains a library of emission intensity factors for available projects and applies the emission intensity factor of the most similar project to each completed project at year end.
+The following process stages are included in third-party life cycle assessment emission factors: Al-A3: Product Stage A4: Transport to construction site B4-B5: Replacement and Refurbishment C1-C4: End-of-Life Maintenance: Material quantities are collected from contractors and multiplied by database-supplied product emission factors.
+Water: Primary data from Choice-paid water meters is multiplied by a product emission factor.
+Corporate Products and Services: Choice's procurement spend is multiplied by a spend-based emissions factor.